|

 morning.
 He'll have to have the growth removed tomorrow morning.
 The vet doesn't think

 it's cancerous, but it has to be removed.
-I'll miss him tonight when I go home because he
+I'll miss him tonight when I go home because he won't meet me at the door.
+But he'll be home tomorrow night.

 On the writing front, I'm still struggling with the new story.
-I hope I will have some solid
+I hope I will have some solid time tonight to work on it.

 I'm counting the days until my vacation...of which I'm in desperate need.
 It's still about 3